 How do I reduce my expenditure on sourcing?” – This is a commonly asked question in procurement circles.
 Packaging is no different.
-All procurement managers we meet are looking at reducing packaging costs for their standard requirements which are easily available in the market.
+All procurement managers we meet are looking at reducing the packaging cost for their standard requirements which are easily available in the market.

-Even then, the organizations whose main business is not packaging tend to sideline it, causing them to sometimes even end up with incorrect kind of packaging.
-This mostly leads to unnecessary increment of packaging cost and brand name deterioration.
+Even then, the organizations whose main business is not packaging tend to sideline it, causing unnecessary increment of packaging cost and brand name deterioration.

 So how can one curate a smart and cost-effective packaging procurement strategy?